28 Oct Getting back into sport

 - In ball sports particularly, avoid hitting or punch the ball with outstretched fingers.

-- Avoid continuing play if you have injured yourself.
+- Avoid continuing play if you sustain an injury or re-injure yourself.

 - Do NOT push through pain.